neo4j-partners/azure-ee-template/README.md

 # Neo4j Enterprise Edition - Azure Deployment Template

-Azure Bicep templates for deploying Neo4j Enterprise Edition on Azure VM Scale Sets.
+Production-ready Azure Bicep templates for deploying Neo4j Enterprise Edition on Azure VM Scale Sets.
+This project provides a complete deployment solution with automated provisioning, cluster configuration, and enterprise authentication support.
+Designed for both development/testing workflows and production deployments, it includes a Python-based CLI tool for managing the full deployment lifecycle—from initial setup through validation and cleanup.

 ## Features